Jewish dance: Horah

 The Horah is a Jewish circle dance typically danced to the music of Hava Nagila.
 It is traditionally danced at Jewish weddings and other joyous occasions in the Jewish community.
-The popularity of Hora in Israel is attributed by some to the Romanian Jewish dancer Baruch Agadati.
+The popularity of Horah in Israel is attributed by some to the Romanian Jewish dancer Baruch Agadati.
 In 1924, he choreographed a show performed by the workers' theater "Ohel", which toured the pioneer settlements of the Jezreel Valley.
 "Hora Agadati," as the dance was known, became a success there.
 The dance was influenced by the Romanian one and some features of Russian dances.
 Over the time the dance evolved, and in mid-1940s its creator said that now it had become a real folk dance.

 Tza'ad Temani

 The Tza’ad Temani is a form of dancing based on hopping in place.
-Tza'ad Temani is typical of this dance form.
 The Tza'ad Temani is frequently incorporated in public dancing at Jewish weddings and celebrations.
 The Inbal Dance Theater specializes in Temani dancing in Israel.